Fulvous babbler

-The fulvous babbler or fulvous chatterer (Argya fulva) is a species of bird in the family Leiothrichidae.
-It is 25 cm long with a wingspan of 27–30.5 cm.
-It is warm brown above with very faint streaking on the crown and back.
-The throat is whitish and the rest of the underparts are pale brown.

-It is found in northern Africa south to the Sahel region and occurs in Algeria, Chad, Egypt, Eritrea, Ethiopia, Libya, Mali, Mauritania, Morocco, Niger, Nigeria, Senegal, Sudan, and Tunisia.
+The fulvous babbler (Argya fulva) is a species of bird in the family Leiothrichidae.
+It is found in Africa in and on the northwestern and southern fringes of the Sahara Desert and the Sahel region, occurring in Algeria, Chad, Egypt (extreme southeast), Eritrea, Ethiopia, Libya, Mali, Mauritania, Morocco, Niger, Nigeria, Senegal, Sudan, and Tunisia.
 Its natural habitat is subtropical or tropical dry shrubland.

+Description

+It is 23–25 cm long with a wingspan of 27–30.5 cm.
+It is plain sandy brown above, with a whitish throat, and the rest of the underparts pale warm brown; the eye is dark, the bill greyish-black, and the legs pale brown.

+Taxonomy

 The fulvous babbler was formerly placed in the genus Turdoides but following the publication of a comprehensive molecular phylogenetic study in 2018, it was moved to the resurrected genus Argya.